AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-pageview.md

 }
 ```

-On desktop systems the component supports the `cursortype` attribute selector which can be applied to `.s7pageview` class and controls the type of the cursor based on component state and user action.
+On desktop systems, the component supports the `cursortype` attribute selector which can be applied to `.s7pageview` class and controls the type of the cursor based on component state and user action.
 The following `cursortype` values are supported:

 <table id="table_45B83F6CCDE84C36B0E087CA9144BFE6">
  <thead>